alexandremccastro/sintegra-crawler/README.md

 # Sintegra Crawler

-A spider crawler that fetches data from the Sintegra website
+A spider crawler that fetches data from the Sintegra website.

 ## Requirements